Skip to content

 If you are after a predictable navy, this could be the one!

-Because Naval is such a saturated blue tone, it is classified as a cool color.
+Naval is a true blue paint color, and therefore a cool toned color.

 Naval doesn’t technically have its own color strip.
 Sherwin Williams placed it in a collection of similar dark one-off colors.